Archaeological Research Facility

 McCarthy Hall 38

-The Social Science Research Center, under the auspices of the College of Humanities and Social Sciences, provides research services to community organizations and research support to CSUF faculty members.
-The center’s primary goal is to assist nonprofit and tax-supported agencies and organizations to answer research questions that will lead to improved service delivery and public policy.
-The SSRC conducts surveys, evaluation research and other applied research activities to meet its clients’ information needs.
-The center conducts multilingual telephone surveys from its 24-station computer-assisted telephone interviewing lab, as well as web-based, mailed and face-to-face surveys.
+The Social Science Research Center, under the auspices of the College of Humanities and Social Sciences, provides research services to community organizations and research support to CSUF faculty members and staff.
+The center’s primary goal is to assist nonprofit and tax-supported agencies and organizations to answer questions that will lead to improved service delivery and public policy.
+The SSRC offers a suite of research support services, including the development and implementation of tailored program evaluation plans to meet its clients’ needs.
+The center conducts multilingual telephone surveys from its 24-station computer-assisted telephone interviewing lab, as well as web-based, mailed-based and face-to-face surveys.

-The SSRC advocates the use of qualitative methods in applied research and conducts focused group discussions and semi-structured interviews in addition to employing quantitative techniques.
-SSRC staff can assist with proposal preparation and in all phases of social research, including the development of survey and evaluation instrumentation, research design, data collection, statistical and qualitative analysis, and technical report writing.
-In this context, the center provides applied research training opportunities to CSUF students and faculty.
+The SSRC advocates the use of qualitative methods in applied research and conducts focused group discussions, semi-structured key informant interviews and case studies in addition to employing quantitative techniques.
+SSRC staff can assist with proposal preparation in all phases of the research process, including the development of survey instruments, program evaluation design, sampling design, data collection, statistical and qualitative analysis, and technical report writing.
+The center also provides applied research training opportunities to CSUF students and faculty.

 South Central Coastal Information Center